g00341288/g00341288.github.io/_posts/2016-11-2-the-load-event-and-addEventListener-post.md

 author:			"Leonard M Reidy"
 author-slug:	leonard-m-reidy
 author-desc:	"Leonard M Reidy is the creator of ngBootUI and Jekyll Generic.
-He is a front end web designer and developer working out of rainy Galway."
+He is a front end web designer and developer working out of rainy Galway.
+He is actively seeking employment as a front-end web developer with a view to full-stack development.
+Give him a job.
+You won't regret it!""
 author-url:		https://leonardreidy.github.io/
 author-twitter:	leonardreidy
 author-github:	leonardreidy